Dr Xilu Wang

 ResearchResearch interests

-• Trustworthy AI: fair and federated optimization
+• Trustworthy AI: federated learning, fair and privacy-preserving optimization

 Research interests

-• Trustworthy AI: fair and federated optimization
+• Trustworthy AI: federated learning, fair and privacy-preserving optimization

 Supervision